k3karthic/ansible__busy-behind-nat/README.md

 On certain ISPs like Jio, it is impossible to access a server over the internet as the ISP does not provide a public IPv4 address.
 This means that it is not possible to access [BUSY](https://busy.in/) using the provided [Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/).

-The Ansible playbook in this repository creates a private OpenVPN network which will allow the [BUSY Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/) to connect to the [BUSY](https://busy.in/) server using the "LAN" profile.
+The Ansible playbook in this repository creates a private OpenVPN network which will allow the [BUSY Mobile App](https://www.busywinsoftware.com/products/busy-mobile-app/) to connect to the [BUSY server](https://busy.in/) using the "LAN" profile.

 ## Solution Overview

 The Ansible playbook in this repository creates a private OpenVPN network between a phone and the server.
-To access the server over the internet, configure the BUSY app to connect to the server using the "LAN" profile and provide the server's IP address on the virtual network.
+To access the server over the internet, configure the BUSY mobile app to connect to the server using the "LAN" profile and provide the server's IP address on the virtual network.

 ![Architecture Diagram](https://github.com/k3karthic/ansible__busy-behind-nat/raw/main/resources/solution_overview.png)